ginkgostreet/com.ginkgostreet.mosaicotoolbarconfig/README.md

 # Mosaico Toolbar Configurator

+This extension has been superceded.
+It's functionality was incorporated into https://lab.civicrm.org/extensions/mosaicoextras, which is actively maintained.

 GUI Toolbar Configurator for Mosaico in CiviCRM.
 This tool allows an admin user to edit the settings of the `tinymceConfigFull` i.e. Mosaico Full Toolbar configuration by entering a list of plugins and buttons into text fields on the Mosaico settings screen.
 This extension does not allow changes to be made to the `tinymceConfig` configuration, which is the standard/base configuration used for headings, etc.

 ## Installation